 Term.
 The initial term of this MDA shall be until December 31, 2045.
 Notwithstanding the foregoing, this MDA shall terminate upon Buildout.
 Upon termination of this MDA, the obligations of the Parties to each other hereunder shall terminate, but none of the dedications, easements, licenses, building permits, or certificates of occupancy granted prior to the expiration of the term or termination of this MDA shall be rescinded or limited in any manner.

-This MDA shall become null and void, without further action of any Party, if the PC zone is nullified by a court or by referendum or if the Master Developer rescinds the land use approval as provided in Utah Code Ann. §10-9a-509(5).

 Development of the Property .
 Development of the Property shall be in accordance with the City’s Vested Laws (or the City’s Future Laws to the extent applicable as otherwise specified in this MDA), this MDA, and its Exhibits.
 The City acknowledges that the Master Plan satisfies any and all requirements under the City’s Land Use Ordinance for a PC Zone Plan showing the development of the Property.